commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ##### Heterosphace

 In the network, there isn't cluster predominantly for Heterosphace subgenus compound.
+Compared to other subgenus, two plants belong to Heterosphace while 3 plants for Glutinaria, 4 plants for Salvia and for Scabra too.

 ##### Salvia